IvanButBetter/MazeRunner/README.md

-# MazeRunner
+# MazeRunner Web Branch
-Processing.js based game for Structured Programming 2 <br>
+You can access the game on [Github Pages](https://ivanbutbetter.github.io/MazeRunner/).
+You can access the main branch [here](https://github.com/IvanButBetter/MazeRunner) <br>

 ## Why is this branch seperated? <br> <br>